Using Words: The Writer's Resource; How I Value and Use Words to Create a piece of Writing: Response to a Challenge

 Occasionally, I'll show my work to someone I can trust to give me honest feedback.
 It's so easy to miss the obvious and a totally different opinion can help me see any weaknesses.

-Illustrations & Background
+Illustrations and Background

 Finally, I might add photos, relevant quotes or snippets of information.
 Photos or other illustrations add credence and vital visual information to support an article about a place, event, nature or wildlife.